Ramprasad-Group/polyga/tutorials/basic/fingerprinting.md

 3. We saved the original columns in the dataframe and the new fingerprints
 4. We returned this new dataframe **and the fingerprint headers**

 Each of this steps must be taken when creating a fingerprinting function.
+Let's move on to the final section of the basic tutorial, [creating fitness functions](fitness.md).